-Depression is a deeply challenging experience, not only for those who live with it but also for their loved ones.
-The journey can be confusing, leaving family members filled with questions, particularly about the origins of this condition.
+Depression is a complex and deeply personal experience, affecting not only those who live with it but also their loved ones.
+It can be overwhelming and confusing, leaving family members searching for explanations—especially about what causes it.

 Understanding Depression: Symptoms and Impact